The vision of the Neurogenetics Group is to improve the health of children and their families living with neurodevelopmental disabilities (NDD).

 - animal models.

-Our research is complemented by many national, international clinical and basic science collaborators.
+Our research is complemented by many national and international, clinical and basic research collaborators.

 Lead researcher: Professor Jozef Gecz